udesa-ai/xylophone/README.md

 # Xylophone

-This repository is contains a litle Python package that can communicate with real xylophone.
+This repository contains a litle Python package that can communicate with real xylophone.

 ## Installation